Acupuncture

 Post-surgical pain

-The good news is that lifestyle changes can relieve symptoms, and there are many treatments available to help.
-Acupuncture and Traditional Chinese Medicine (TCM) can effectively treat CTS without side effects or harmful medications.
+The good news is that lifestyle changes can help relieve symptoms, and there are many treatment options available.
+Acupuncture and Traditional Chinese Medicine (TCM) are sometimes used to help manage CTS symptoms as part of a broader care plan.

 What is CTS?

-The carpal tunnel is a narrow passageway in the wrist that protects the median nerve which innervates the hand as well that protects the median nerve which innervates the hand as well as tendons that control the fingers.
-This nerve controls sensation and muscle movements in the hand.
-If the carpal tunnel becomes narrowed from swelling or injury, the nerve is compressed and impinged.
-This can cause numbness, pain and severe weakness in the hands.
+The carpal tunnel is a narrow passageway in the wrist that protects the median nerve, which provides sensation and motor function to parts of the hand, as well as tendons that control finger movement.
+If the carpal tunnel becomes narrowed due to swelling or injury, the median nerve can become compressed.
+This may cause numbness, pain, and weakness in the hand.

-Numbness, tingling or burning sensations in the fingers or hand
+Numbness, tingling, or burning in the hand or fingers

-Pain extending from the wrist up the arm to the shoulder or down into the palm or fingers
+Pain that may radiate from the wrist up the arm or into the palm and fingers

-Weakness in the hands and difficulty holding objects
+Weakness in the hand and difficulty gripping objects

 How can acupuncture help?